admarty/OpenCore-ISO/README.md

 ## About

-A properly configured OpenCore **DVD/CD-format ISO file** for use with Proxmox VE's web GUI to create a macOS virtual machine.
+A properly configured OpenCore **DVD/CD-format ISO file** for Proxmox VE to create macOS virtual machines.

 Supports all Intel-based versions of macOS, from **Mac OS X 10.4** to **macOS 26**.

+**For AMD users**:

+> Enjoy a true **vanilla macOS** experience with no kernel patches for stable operation.
+> This is probably the best way to run macOS on AMD hardware, at least you still retain access to the hypervisor to run other VMs.

 ---